-We take the following steps to prevent slavery and human trafficking taking place in any part of our business or, to the extent reasonably possible, supply chains:
+In addition to the steps outlined above, we take the following steps to prevent slavery and human trafficking taking place in any part of our business or, to the extent reasonably possible, supply chains:

-- In support of the Group’s employees’ rights, Aesica recognises Trade Unions in each of its operating countries (being the UK, Germany and Italy) and works pro-actively to foster and maintain a collaborative relationship with the Workers’ Council in Germany.
-Bespak works closely with its Employee Council, which represents employees across the business and encourages them to discuss a range of employment matters indiscriminately.
+- in support of the Group’s employees’ rights, Aesica recognises Trade Unions in each of its operating countries (being the UK, Germany and Italy) and works pro-actively to foster and maintain a collaborative relationship with the Workers’ Council in Germany.
+Bespak works closely with its Employee Council, which represents employees across the business and encourages them to discuss a range of employment matters indiscriminately;

-- Where appropriate, taking into account the size of our spend, nature of the product and results of supplier audits, there is communication and personal contact with the next link in the supply chain to understand their compliance with our expectations.
+- where appropriate, taking into account the size of our spend, nature of the product and results of supplier audits, there is communication and personal contact with the next link in the supply chain to understand their compliance with our expectations.

-Jonathan Glenn, CEO, Consort Medical plc
+Consort Medical plc